jkremlacek/pv247-messenger/README.md

 ### Note

-*please note that project depends on online back-end running (only during the course)*
+*please note that the project depends on back-end running (predefined endpoint works only during the course)*

 *once back-end is down you also need to run* https://github.com/jkremlacek/PV247-API